-Table 18.
-Recommended Her bicides for Weed Control in Peanuts (cont.) lt.)
-Ground Cracking (cont.) tt.)
-Weed Problem Chemical Rate Per Acr Rate Per Acre Product Per Acre Remarks Broadleaf weeds and suppression of nutsedges Diclosulam 0.024 lb Strongarm 84WDG 0.45 oz Strongarm can be applied through the cracking stage.
+50 weed control in Featurs 2019 Pea nut Production Guide I nt.) nt.)
+Remarks Strongarm can be applied through the cracking stage.
 Add 1 qt nonionic surfactant per 100 gallons.
 Spectrum of weeds controlled is much narrower when applied to emerged weeds.
 Strongarm will not control emerged common lambsquarters or pigweeds but will control common ragweed and morningglories and will suppress yellow nutsedge and eclipta.
 See product labels for information on mixing Strongarm with other herbicides.
 Some weed species have developed resistance to Strongarm.
 See product label for carryover potential to cotton, corn, and grain sorghum.
 Strongarm suppresses emerged marestail and dogfennel more effectively than other postemergence broadleaf herbicides when applied to small weeds.
-Postemergence Mainly cocklebur, annual morningglory (except pitted morningglory), sicklepod (See Tables 12 and 13) 2,4-DB 0.2-0.25 lb Butyrac 200 0.8-1.0 pt or Butyrac 175 0.9-1.1 pt Use when weeds are in the seedling stage and actively growing.
+Use when weeds are in the seedling stage and actively growing.
 Apply with 10 to 30 gal/A spray volume and 20 to 40 psi spray pressure.
-Cocklebur and momingglory are most susceptible.
+Cocklebur and morningglory are most susceptible.
 Ragweed, lambsquarters, jimsonweed, pigweed, and teaweed (prickly sida) are rather tolerant and may only be suppressed.
 The higher rate should be used if the difficult-to-control species are present.
 Do not graze or feed treated forage to livestock.
 May be applied from 2 weeks after planting to within 45 days of harvest.
 Avoid drift to other crops.
+Table 18.
+Recommended Herbicides for Weed Control in Peanuts (cont.)
+Ground Cracking (cont.)
+Product Per Acre Strongarm 84WDG 0.45 oz Postemergence Butyrac 200 0.8-1.0 pt or Butyrac 175 0.9-1.1 pt ended Herbicides for V Chemical Rate Per Acre Product Per Acre Diclosulam 0.024 lb 2,4-DB 0.2-0.25 lb Table 18.
+Recomme Weed Problem Broadleaf weeds and suppression of nutsedges Mainly cocklebur, annual morningglory (except pitted morningglory), sicklepod (See Tables 12 and 13)